IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

       enough to accommodate endpoints with volatile IP addresses.

-   *  With the massive adoption of teleworking, there is a need to apply different security policies to the same set of users under different circumstances (e.g., prevent relaying attacks against a local attachment point to the enterprise network).
-For example, network access might be granted based upon criteria such as users' access location, source network reputation, users' role, time-of- day, type of network device used (e.g., corporate issued device versus personal device), device's security posture, etc. This means that the network needs to recognize the users' identity and their current context, and map the users to their correct access grant to the network.
+   *  With the massive adoption of teleworking, there is a need to apply different security policies to the same set of endpoints under different circumstances (e.g., prevent relaying attacks against a local attachment point to the enterprise network).
+For example, network access might be granted based upon criteria such as users' access location, source network reputation, users' role, time-of- day, type of network device used (e.g., corporate issued device versus personal device), device's security posture, etc. This means that the network needs to recognize the endpoints' identity and their current context, and map the endpoints to their correct access grant to the network.

    This document defines a YANG data model ({{sec-UCL}}) for policy-based network access control,